Connect with others who understand.

 2. Oatmeal

-Colloidal oatmeal soothes and protects by providing barrier protection, which helps skin retain moisture.
-It also has anti-inflammatory properties.
-One member recommended oatmeal in all its forms: “Had a flare-up last week.
+You can find colloidal oatmeal in many OTC lotions and creams.
+Some people also add it to bathwater to help soothe large areas of irritated skin.
+One MyEczemaTeam member recommended oatmeal in all its forms: “Had a flare-up last week.
 I still believe oatmeal is a wonderful soother in soap, lotions, and by itself.
 It’s wonderful.”

 3. Ceramides

-OTC moisturizers with ceramides include products from CeraVe, which some MyEczemaTeam members have found effective.
-One member wrote, “If you haven’t used it yet, try CeraVe.
-It is an excellent lotion.”
-Another member reported, “I often feel as if I have tried everything on the market for itching.
+Another member reported a mixed experience: “I often feel as if I have tried everything on the market for itching.
 However, I came across a lotion I’ve not yet tried.
 It’s CeraVe Itch Relief Moisturizing Cream.
 CeraVe products generally don’t work for me, but I have to say this one actually helps.”

 4. Natural Oils and Butters

-Some people with eczema have found relief moisturizing with natural oils and butters, such as:
+Some people with atopic dermatitis have found relief by moisturizing with natural oils and butters.
+These ingredients may help soothe irritation and support the skin barrier:

-• Coconut oil — Has anti-inflammatory properties and antimicrobial agents that fight bacteria, fungi, viruses, and other pathogens
+• Coconut oil — Has anti-inflammatory and antimicrobial (germ-fighting) properties

-• Sunflower seed oil — Has also been shown to improve the function of the skin barrier
+• Sunflower seed oil — May help repair the skin barrier and improve hydration

-• Shea butter — A paste derived from the nut of the shea tree and has healing effects on the skin barrier
+• Shea butter (a paste derived from the nut of the shea tree) — Offers anti-inflammatory and moisturizing effects

 5. Coal Tar